fanningert/kirby-extension/image/README.md

 # KirbyText Extension - Image

-*Version:* 0.3
+*Version:* 0.4

-This extended version of the original KirbyText image function replace the original.
+This extended version of the original KirbyTag image function replace the original.

+## ToDos

+* Make the overwrite of the original KirbyTag as an Option
+* Upscale function

+## Changes

+### 0.4

+* Move the logic into to a plugin (static method).
+So you can use the function every where in Kirby (template, other KirbyTag, ...)
+* Add many possible Kirby config options (I know this is not perfect, because I am using the kirby namespace.
+But when anyone have a idea for a better namespace.
+Please tell your idea.
+As ABAP developer I would change it to zkirbytext....)
+* Optimize the logic

+### 0.3

+* Initial version

-## Options
+## Options for KirbyTag

 * *width*: (optional)
 * *height*: (optional)